DHLab-TSENG/Heterogeneity-in-SAD-paper/Cluster_Analysis.md

         by.y = "Variable")

-# statistics calculations for categorical variables by disease group
+# statistics calculations for categorical variables by SCTD group
 table_one_categorical_var <-
-  # extract desired statistics and merge them into one data.table by disease group
+  # extract desired statistics and merge them into one data.table by SCTD group
   map(table_one_by_diseases$CatTable,
       ~ map(.x, ~ .x[,c("level","freq","percent")]) %>%
         rbindlist(.,idcol = "Ori_Variable")
       ) %>%
   rbindlist(.,idcol = "Group") %>%
-  # retrieve necessary data and modify values for an easy-to-read purpose
+  # retrieve data and modify values for an easy-to-read purpose
   .[!level %in% "N",] %>%
   .[,':=' (freq    = as.integer(freq) %>% comma(.,accuracy = 1),
            percent = sprintf("%.2f",percent) %>% str_replace_all(.,"0.00","0"))] %>%